steveaq/steveaq.github.io/_posts/2023-11-16-EPL-Wages-Analysis.md

 ## Setup

-This project is extremely data intesive and requires the installation of many python packages to both analyse and visualise the data we're going to extract.
+This project is extremely data intensive and requires the installation of many python packages to both analyse and visualise the data we're going to extract.
 Here is a full breakdown of some of the modules we will be using in this tutorial.

 In this tutorial script, we incorporate several key Python modules to delve into football-related data analysis and visualization.
 The `MobFot` library an open source module accessing [FotMob's API](https://www.fotmob.com/) is employed for accessing performance related information, while the `MPLSoccer` module facilitates the creation of insightful football pitch visualizations.
 Utilizing Matplotlib, we enhance our general plotting capabilities.
 The inclusion of `FuzzyWuzzy` suggests a focus on string matching, likely aiding in the recognition of team names or other textual entities.
 For efficient data manipulation and analysis, we leverage the powerful data processing capabilities of `Pandas` and employ `BeautifulSoup` for web scraping.
 The script also taps into `Seaborn` for statistical visualization, promising elegant and informative plots.
 The use of image-related libraries such as `PIL` and `urllib` hints at the integration of club logos or player images, adding a visually appealing dimension to the analytical outputs.